oddbird/oddleventy/content/blog/2025/size-preferences.md

 Note that both page-zoom
 and text-only zoom
-behave the same (zooming everything) if you toggle them switch for `em`-based layouts.
+behave the same (zooming everything) if you toggle the switch for `em`-based layouts.
 The same is true on most responsive websites, including here on the OddBird website,
 [my personal website](https://miriamsuzanne.com),